tspike2k/Testbed-D/README.md

 # Testbed-D

-Examples of interesting things that can be done with D
+Testing the power of programming in D

 ## Description